t2ac32/credijusto-challenge/README.md

 # 8 hours mark note
 ## Incomplete points
 - The Fixer services is not giving USD/MXN rates since free accounts block the base rate to EURO.
-- Theres a bug when decoding app token, this blocks me from finishing the app token task.
 - API User rate limit: I have to dig more onto this since i've never done it.
 - Heroku deployment Unfinished